 Is it Really That Easy?

-Edited to Add: It seems the only time this style of incubation doesn’t work is when making less than a quart of yogurt at a time–a small jar or amount just doesn’t hold the heat long enough to give the yogurt a good incubation.
-If you’re doing smaller jars or less than a quart of milk, I suggest using your oven on warm to incubate, or look into the crock pot method.
+- It seems the only time this style of incubation doesn’t work is when making less than a quart of yogurt at a time–a small jar or amount just doesn’t hold the heat long enough to give the yogurt a good incubation.
+If you’re doing smaller jars or less than a quart of milk, again, try the cooler for an incubator, or look into making crockpot yogurt.

 Also, if you want to use a thermometer, heat the milk to 185, and cool it to about 115.